firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 So just getting registered in the context of the PSD2 is impossible for Firefly III.

 Secondly.
-Even if Firefly III was a hosted service (it's not) and it could be registered (it can't be), there is still another problem: the PSD2 doesn't tell banks **how** to open up their API's.
+Even if Firefly III was a hosted service (it's not) and it could be registered (it can't be), there is still another problem: the PSD2 doesn't tell banks **how** to open up their APIs.
 Each bank has their own API with its own authentication flow, API endpoints, data-formats and queries.
 Literally no bank has the same API.
-So even if we could register Firefly III at the DBN (we can't) and we could get a PSD2 compliant certificate (we can't), and use the API's (we can't) we would still have to develop separate applications for each single bank.
+So even if we could register Firefly III at the DBN (we can't) and we could get a PSD2 compliant certificate (we can't), and use the APIs (we can't) we would still have to develop separate applications for each single bank.

 For applications and actual end users like Firefly III and the users that use it, the PSD2 regulation doesn't add any value at all, unfortunately.